darktable-org/darktable/README.md

 `lua-dev` or `lua-devel`, depending on distributions) installed on your system while building or ensure the package you are using has been built with this library.

-Extensions allow to export for various media and websites, merge/stack/blend HDR, panoramas or focus bracketing, apply AI-based facial recognition, manage tags and GPS data, etc.
+Extensions allow exporting for various media and websites, merge/stack/blend HDR, panoramas or focus bracketing, apply AI-based facial recognition, manage tags and GPS data, etc.

 Building